wor101/chimera-prototype/mesh/serviceAv2Mesh/autoCanarySDK/README.md

   - can do via AWS consol or....
   - via CLI with a JSON file (see updateRoute.json) aws appmesh update-route --cli-input-json file://updateRoute.json
 7. Test canary deployement
     for x in {1..50}; do curl http://35.86.102.245:8000/gettime/ab; echo ''; done

-8. Gradually shift weights to new node target in the Route until at 100%
+8. Gradually shift weights to new node target in the Route until at 100% NOT IMPLEMENTED
 9. Delete virtual node for old version of service

 10. Delete old version of ECS service
 11. Delete old version of service name registry from Cloud Map